Cornell Computing and Information Science

+History

 Faculty of Computing and Information Science

 The college came out of the Faculty of Computing and Information Science, which was established in 1999 to unify computer science-related efforts throughout the university.
 The initiative, done under the university presidency of Hunter R. Rawlings III, overcame early opposition from many professors in both the Engineering and Arts schools.
 The new faculty's first dean was Robert L. Constable, a longtime professor of computer science at Cornell who specialized in connecting computer programs with mathematical proof systems.
 The idea of the entity, which Constable had been one of the primary advocates for, was to elevate computer science from the department level to the college level; this was seen as critical given the field's increasingly widespread importance to nearly every area of study at the university.
 Furthermore, the information science side of the faculty would focus on how computer-related technology was affecting society and the world.

 In 2005, the Department of Statistical Science was incorporated into the faculty.
 A $25 million donation from the Bill & Melinda Gates Foundation in 2006 led to the construction of the building named after couple, which opened in 2014.
 Other CIS facilities include Rhodes Hall, as well as Malott Hall.

 Constable would remain as the faculty's dean for ten years.
 When he stepped down from the post, Provost Biddy Martin said that Constable had succeeded in giving computing reach into areas as different as architecture, history, plant science, and psychology.
 He was succeeded as dean by Daniel P. Huttenlocher.

 According to Cornell professors and administrators, the Faculty of Computing and Information Science was a "pioneer" in devising this structure, and other universities have since emulated aspects of it.
 In particular, other institutions began tying computer science and information science more closely together.
 Huttenlocher took the interdisciplinary approach of the Faculty of Computing and Information Science to his next position, at Cornell Tech, and then in the late 2010s he became the first dean of the MIT Schwarzman College of Computing at the Massachusetts Institute of Technology, which also emphasized an interdisciplinary perspective that emphasized the impacts of computing technology on society.

 As an example of how the Faculty of Computing and Information Science emphasized the value of multidisciplinary studies, one initiative of the faculty was to support double majors between computer science and a variety of other subjects in any of the Arts, Engineering, or Agriculture schools.
 This proved successful in increasing the number of women who were computer science majors.
 Indeed, by 2020 some 43 percent of students majoring in CIS were female, a figure well above typical for the United States.

 The final dean of the faculty was Kavita Bala, who had been chair of the department of computer science and was named to the position in 2020.
 Then when the college was created later that year, she became the first dean of it.